Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Numerical implementations in Boozer coordinate system

-We need to store $\delta B_\parallel$ and $\delta n_e$ from last time step to take the time-centered derivative for better numerical property.
-In deriving the weight equation, we assume the equilibrium distribution is shift Maxwellian and the spacial variation of $n_{0}$, $T$, and $P_{0}$ are only in $\psi$ direction.
+We need to store $\delta B_\parallel$ and $\delta n_e$ from the last time step to take the time-centered derivative for a better numerical property.
+In deriving the weight equation, we assume the equilibrium distribution is shifted Maxwellian and the spatial variation of $n_{0}$, $T$, and $P_{0}$ is only in $\psi$ direction.

-In practice, it is found that the nonlinear term in $w_{para}$ often causes numerical instability.
-However, this term is important in nonlinear simulations to generate the nonlinear parallel flow.
-The problem is solved in [Ref:Jian2018, Ge 2019], where we remove the nonlinear term from particle weight equation, and calculate the nonlinear flow and the associated nonlinear $A_{\parallel}$ independently using the Ohm's law.
-The nonlinear part (or non-adiabatic part in [Ref Jian2018]) of the Ohm's law is given by